lieberscott/distributeBalanceForRocketpool/README.md

 ![Screen Shot 2023-10-10 at 2 08 12 PM](https://github.com/lieberscott/distributeBalanceForRocketpool/assets/26235414/04468c65-6016-44fa-974c-4ef9853e0397)
 4. Copy the result.
 It will look like a very big number.
 This is your RPL stake (in wei).
 5. Go to the Write Contract tab.
 Connect your node address to Etherscan using a Web3 wallet.
-6. Click `withdrawRPL`, enter the number you just copied and write.
+6. Click `withdrawRPL`, enter the number you just copied and write the transaction
 ![Screen Shot 2023-10-10 at 2 15 04 PM](https://github.com/lieberscott/distributeBalanceForRocketpool/assets/26235414/6506d879-76d3-4b6d-8cdf-6d850e2f379c)